-Traditional osechi ryori dishes are served in beautifully ornate “jubako” or multi-tiered lacquered serving boxes, similar to a bento, yet much fancier.
+Traditional osechi ryori dishes are served in beautifully ornate jubako or multi-tiered lacquered serving boxes, similar to a bento, yet much fancier.
 Along with these dishes, a traditional soup is served, known as ozoni.

 01 of 07

-Kuri Kinton, is a comfort dish of candied chestnuts and gold sweet potatoes which are mashed together with the syrup of the candied chestnuts to make a sweet, creamy unforgettable treat.
+Kuri kinton is a comfort dish of candied chestnuts and gold sweet potatoes which are mashed together with the syrup of the candied chestnuts to make a sweet, creamy unforgettable treat.
 It is unique to Japanese New Year and typically served only once per year.
 The golden yellow color of this dish symbolizes a wish for prosperity in the new year.

 02 of 07

 03 of 07

-Konbumaki, also referred to as “kobumaki”, is large pieces of simmered kelp or “konbu” that is ornately tied in a bow.
-It can also be tied using a piece of dried daikon radish known as “hoshi daikon”.
-In other variations of konbumaki, the kelp is wrapped around cooked fish such as salmon or white fish, or with a meat filling such as chicken or pork.
-The significance of the bow-shaped kelp, is that in Japanese, kelp, or “konbu” means “joy” and signifies the joy celebrated on new year’s day.
+Konbumaki, also referred to as kobumaki, consists of large pieces of simmered kelp or “konbu” that are ornately tied in a bow.
+It can also be tied using a piece of dried daikon radish known as hoshi daikon.
+In other variations of konbu maki, the kelp is wrapped around cooked fish such as salmon or white fish, or with meat filling such as chicken or pork.
+The significance of the bow-shaped kelp is that in Japanese, kelp, or konbu, means “joy” and signifies the joy of new year’s day.

 05 of 07

 06 of 07

-Ozoni is a traditional soup with a piece of rice cake (mochi) that is enjoyed on New Years.
+Ozoni is a traditional soup with a piece of rice cake (mochi) that is enjoyed for the new year.
 There are many variations of ozoni, depending on the region of Japan where the soup is made.
-For example, some soups have a clear dashi broth while others are made of miso (fermented soybean) or chicken broth.
+Some soups have a clear dashi broth while others are made of miso (fermented soybean) or chicken broth.
 Try this vegan ozoni recipe to ring in the new year.